-How do you calmly and professionally ensure you get the outbound right as you bid farewell to your current employer?
+How do you calmly and professionally ensure you get the outbound right when quitting your job and bidding farewell to your current employer?
 Consider these steps to help assure your exit much more resembles a graceful sashay than a clunky mishap.

 1. Think About the Likely Response and Reaction

 In a perfect world, you’re going to politely give two weeks notice, suggest a reasonable amount of time during which you’ll stay to wrap up projects, and perhaps train a replacement.
 And your soon-to-be-ex-employer will embrace this plan joyfully.

 In the real world, it often doesn’t play out quite so swimmingly.
 In particular, sometimes your boss will thank you for your work, ask you to kindly turn in your laptop, phone, and ID badge, and then show you the door.
 Before you resign, prepare (mentally and logistically) for the possibility that your two weeks-notice offer will be declined.
 Have your boxes on standby, just in case you need to leave ASAP.

 2. Follow the Right Chain of Command When Announcing

 If your company has a formal procedure for resigning, know it—and follow it.
 Even if it doesn’t, be sure and alert the right person or people first, because news almost always travels like wildfire when someone quits.
 Generally speaking, you should tell your immediate supervisor first, in private and—if practical—in a meeting that you’ve scheduled in advance.
 No one loves being ambushed with unexpected news.
 And your boss certainly won’t appreciate hearing it through the grapevine.